Does Faulty Grammar Signify Decadence?

 At the same time, the rules for plagiarism are being relaxed and the objectivity of Math is being challenged and fudged.

-Ours is a satanic era where the laws of God and nature are distorted and reversed.
-Why would the rules of grammar be exempt?
+Ours is a satanic era where the laws of God and nature are distorted and inverted.
+Why would grammar be exempt?

 ANOTHER EXAMPLE

-I was lucky to attend public high school in Ontario in the 1960's when the rules of writing were drummed into our heads, and we were expected to master a wide range of knowledge: history, geography, sciences, languages, math.
-My teachers were young, smart and dedicated.
+I was lucky to attend public high school in Ottawa in the 1960s when the rules of writing were drummed into our heads, and we were expected to master a wide range of knowledge: history, geography, sciences, languages, math.
+My teachers were young, smart, and dedicated.

 But clearly the education system today is more concerned with grooming youth for gay sex than equipping them with the skills and knowledge necessary to succeed.